AbhinavGupta2002/Connect_Plus/README.md

 NOTE: The project was built from sratch.
 No open source code was used.

-Project has been submitted here: https://devpost.com/software/connectx-9sw36e
+Project has been submitted to the AstonHack 6 Hackathon here: https://devpost.com/software/connectx-9sw36e

 Members: Abhinav Gupta, Govind Varma, Keane Moraes, Srijan Chaudhuri.